 Know when to fold ’em

-Several years ago, I was playing craps in Las Vegas when the shooter went on a long, long run.
+Several years ago, I was playing craps at rwbola casino when the shooter went on a long, long run.
 After about 40 minutes without rolling a seven, I had about $750 I took off the table in front of me, and I had about $500 still sitting on the table from the numerous times I pressed my bets or let it all ride.

 In the middle of the pandemonium at the table, I had a funny feeling.
-Despite the euphoria around me, I felt it was time to leave.
+Despite the euphoria around me, I felt it was time to leave and just play at a VeryWell casino without Gamstop.
 Before I could think more about it, I found the words coming out of my mouth, “Please, take down all my bets.”
 Some of the people at the table ridiculed me, and everyone else thought I was insane.

 It took two rolls for the pit boss to color me up; both were winners, and the gamblers at the table now openly laughed at me.
 I grabbed my $500 worth of chips and added it to the $750 I already had.
 Before I could turn away, the shooter rolled a seven, and a huge groan resounded across the casino.
 One of the players pointed at me and said, “He did it.”
 I looked at the $1,250 in my hand, smiled at him, and walked away.

 When people are caught up in the excitement of the moment, or when they’ve been doing something out of habit for a very long time, it isn’t easy to decipher the signs that it’s time to quit — and it’s even harder to act on those signs.
 So what’s the point of this story?